monome/docs/norns/help.md

 NO!
 {: .label .label-red}

-norns (both stock and shield) has line-level inputs only -- sending modular signals, which run very hot, through these inputs may result in damage.
+norns (both standard and shield) has line-level inputs only -- sending modular signals, which run very hot, through these inputs may result in damage.
 Please attenuate your modular signals before sending them into norns with an interface module like [Intellijel's Audio Interface](https://www.modulargrid.net/e/intellijel-audio-interface-ii).

 ### how do I send MIDI to/from norns from/to another computer? {#midi-host}